-^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) nave to manage the material topics What are the Risk/s Identified?
-Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
-Management Approach Identify the opportunity/ies related to material topic
+What Management Approach is the organization's involvement in the impact?
+Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, Indicate involvement in the impact (i.e., caused by the and/or projects, programs, and initiatives do you have to manage the material topic?
+What are the Risk/s Identified?
+Management Approach ldentify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
+Management Approach Identify the opportunity/ies related to material topic of the organization